 Below, we have listed a timeline showing the history of House of Dagmar and our efforts on sustainability.

-With the establishment of House of Dagmar, we proclaimed our three sustainability pillars; high quality in our fabrics, high quality in our production processes and high quality in our designs.
+With the establishment of House of Dagmar, we proclaimed three sustainability pillars; high quality in our fabrics, high quality in our production processes and high quality in our designs.
 We decided to create sustainable and contemporary designs that would last for many years.
-During this year, our first collection landed in stores.
-Half of the collection was made from mercerized cotton, a durable and long-lasting material.
-Some still have and wear their cardigans from our first collection, showing the importance of good care and high-quality.
+Half of our first collection was made from mercerized cotton, a durable and long-lasting material.
+Some still have and wear their cardigans from that first collection, showing the importance of good care and high-quality.

 We launched a collection consisting of lace knitted dresses and tops made from organic cotton.